Late Night with Conan O'Brien: Debut

+In an unusual form of advertising, Conan O'Brien's credits in The Simpsons "Treehouse of Horror IV" episode, originally aired on October 28, 1993 (and produced before O'Brien's left the Simpsons writing staff to host Late Night), reference his new role as host of Late Night, including one credit that lists "Watch My Show" as his "middle" name.
+(All Simpsons "Treehouse of Horror" episodes credit the voice cast and crew under Halloween-associated nicknames, some being faux middle names in quotation marks.)

-One NBC affiliate, KPRC-TV in Houston, dropped Late Night with Conan O'Brien in September 1994 due to low ratings and was replaced with first-run episodes of The Jenny Jones Show.
-KPRC reinstated O'Brien's Late Night in the fall of 1996, but scheduled it to air as late as 2:40 a.m. while the station, in addition to The Jenny Jones Show, had aired Extra, Access Hollywood, Ricki Lake, Montel Williams, Inside Edition and a rebroadcast of its 10:00 p.m. newscast between Leno and O'Brien.
-Houston became the subject of a skit (via classic remote piece) in which O'Brien made impromptu stops at Houston's central bus terminal and the Astrodome to watch an episode of his own show with Houstonians in 1997.
-KPRC began airing Late Night with Conan O'Brien directly following The Tonight Show with Jay Leno in 2004.
+One NBC affiliate, KPRC-TV in Houston, dropped Late Night with Conan O'Brien in September 1994 due to low ratings and replaced it with the syndicated Jenny Jones Show.
+KPRC reinstated O'Brien's Late Night in the fall of 1996, but scheduled it to air as late as 2:40 a.m.; over the next eight years, the station, in addition to The Jenny Jones Show, had aired various other first-run syndicated programs (Extra, Access Hollywood, Ricki Lake, Montel Williams and Inside Edition) and a rebroadcast of its 10:00 p.m. newscast between Leno and O'Brien after it reinstated Late Night.
+Houston became the subject of a 1997 skit (via classic remote piece) in which O'Brien made impromptu stops at Houston's central bus terminal and the Astrodome to watch an episode of his own show with Houstonians.
+In response to emails sent by O'Brien's fans following the skit regarding its graveyard placement, KPRC moved the show to 12:35 a.m. in 1998; it would eventually move Late Night to its network-assigned timeslot, immediately following The Tonight Show with Jay Leno, in 2004.

 According to O'Brien, NBC network executive Warren Littlefield told him, with regard to Andy Richter, he'd "never succeed until I 'got rid of that big fat dildo.'
 That was the tone of the conversations between us and the network."
 It was widely expected that the host of Talk Soup, Greg Kinnear would take over the role, but Kinnear turned down the opportunity.
 (Kinnear would instead become host of Late Night's then-lead-out program, Later, in February 1994, remaining there for two years before deciding to pursue an acting career.)
 Stars like Tom Hanks agreed to appear on Late Night, which boosted audience awareness.

 Even Letterman, who admired O'Brien's comic sensibility, appeared as a guest to register his support.
-O'Brien's performance style improved through experience, and he began to receive more favorable reviews and ratings the following year.
-With the ratings gradually improving over the course of two years, Late Night reached a new level of critical and commercial success in 1996.
-Tom Shales officially recanted his previous critical review with the headline "I was wrong", and O'Brien received his first Emmy nomination for writing, which he received every year until 2011.
+According to O'Brien, Letterman's appearance was the catalyst that turned the show around.
+At first, the show's staff believed that Letterman's request to appear on the show was a prank, because, as O'Brien put it, Letterman "never goes on anyone else's show".
+Yet Letterman's show of support led others to start believing in O'Brien and, 22 years later when Letterman retired, O'Brien expressed his gratitude and stated that he owed his own late night career to Letterman.